unChaz/sci-fi-5e/srd/mechanics/feats.md

 At certain levels, your class gives you the Ability Score Improvement feature.
 Using the optional feats rule, you can forgo taking that feature to take a feat of your choice instead.
 You can take each feat only once, unless the feat’s description says otherwise.

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a Strength of 13 or higher.
-If your Strength is reduced below 13 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your Strength is restored.
+If your Strength is reduced below 13 somehow—perhaps by a withering hack—you can’t benefit from the Grappler feat until your Strength is restored.

 #### ATHLETE
 You have undergone extensive physical training to gain the following benefits: